Creative Blocks

 3. Overthinking

-Overthinking often goes hand in hand with perfectionism.
-If you’re stuck in excessive analysis and self-criticism, it will be hard to trust your instincts.
-It will be tough to let ideas flow naturally, too.
-Overthinking can be a vicious circle.
-It can lead to self-doubt and a lack of confidence in your creative abilities.
+Overthinking is something that often goes hand in hand with perfectionism.
+And if you get caught up in excessive analysis and self-criticism, you’ll find it harder to trust your instincts and let ideas flow naturally.
+Overthinking can be a vicious circle, too.
+For instance, it can lead to self-doubt and a lack of confidence in one's creative abilities.

 4. Lack of Inspiration

-Sometimes, you may struggle to find inspiration and feel disconnected from the creative process.
+Sometimes, a designer may struggle to find inspiration, and they may end up feeling disconnected from the creative process.
 Things may seem flat and plodding and uninspired.
-A lack of exposure to diverse sources of inspiration or a stagnant environment can contribute to this block.
+Something that can contribute to this block is a lack of exposure to diverse sources of inspiration or a stagnant environment.

 5. Mental Fatigue

-Long hours of intense work or prolonged periods of stress can result in mental fatigue.
-That can lead to a decrease in creative thinking.
-When you’re mentally exhausted, it becomes challenging to tap into your creative potential and produce innovative designs.
+A result of long hours of intense work or prolonged periods of stress can be mental fatigue.
+That, in itself, can lead to a decrease in creative thinking.
+When someone's mentally exhausted, it then becomes challenging to tap into their creative potential and come up with designs that are innovative.

 Show Hide video transcript